|

 has been achieved, and than simply deploy the other rear outrigger leg.

-Now the CT is being held level in the
+Now the camper trailer is being held level in the

-side-to-side plane by its 2 outrigger legs you can level in the fore-aft plane
+side-to-side plane by its two outrigger legs you can level in the fore-aft plane

 by winding the jockey wheel up or down to whatever is required (by observation